codetojoy/self/personal/Quotes.md

 * “I apologize for such a long letter - I didn't have time to write a short one.” - [Mark Twain](https://en.wikipedia.org/wiki/Mark_Twain)
 * "Just watch me." - Pierre Eliot Trudeau
     - near 5m55sec [here](https://www.youtube.com/watch?v=XfUq9b1XTa0)
+* "He would have been one of the greats, if the plate was high and outside."
+    - umpire in baseball documentary [Fastball](https://www.imdb.com/title/tt5434972) on [Steve Dalkowski](https://en.wikipedia.org/wiki/Steve_Dalkowski)

 ### Mine